1) Why did we call it Gateway Marina?

 10) What facilities will be available for those leasing berths prior to the establishment of the new marina village?

 At the same time as the first marina berths are being constructed, the existing hard stand and chandlery building will be upgraded to provide secure parking, a new chandlery/general store, bathroom amenities including shower facilities and a manager’s office.
 A 24-hour fuel berth will also be built and operating.
-The newly upgraded Burnett Heads town centre is only a very short walk from Gateway Marina Burnett Heads offering the convenience of an IGA supermarket, pharmacy, post office, food and beverage including take-away fish and chips, bakery and cafes.
+The newly upgraded Burnett Heads town centre is only a very short walk from The Gateway Burnett Heads offering the convenience of an IGA supermarket, pharmacy, post office, food and beverage including take-away fish and chips, bakery and cafes.
 The Lighthouse Motel, within the town centre, offers accommodation and is open for lunch and dinner every day, with great daily chef’s specials on offer.

 11) What will be built on the land in stage 1?